-Treats bone pain and other symptoms of Paget's disease.
-Also treats postmenopausal osteoporosis and high calcium levels in the body (hypercalcemia) and osteoporosis in women who are past menopause.
+Treats bone pain and other symptoms of Paget disease.
+Also treats high calcium levels in the body (hypercalcemia) and osteoporosis in women who are past menopause.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to calcitonin.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin or into one of your muscles.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You should not use the medicine if it looks discolored or has particles in the liquid.
 Do not use the medicine if the vial (glass container) appears to be damaged.

 - Use a new needle and syringe each time you inject your medicine.